 This picture has eleven characters, among them the painter himself.
 The scene captivates us due to its size (320.5 cm x 281.5 cm), the perspective, and the numerous actions occurring.
 There are several narratives that are taking place within this painting.

 In its foreground, we have Infanta Margaret Theresa, the firstborn of kings, and the court beside her.
 Her position leads us to believe that Velazquez is painting a portrait of the young noblewoman.

 However, looking deeper into the composition and other details are apparent.
 In the background there is a mirror next to Velázquez, reflecting two heads.
 Through it, we discover that the painter is producing a portrait of the king and queen.

 We deduce then, that everyone we see is there because of the king and queen’s order, maybe even to entertain them from the tiresome task of posing for the portrait.
-The presence of the two dwarfs, who are around the dog, affirm this.
+The presence of the two dwarfs, who are around the dog, affirms this.

 This dog is a Spanish Mastiff, a symbol of loyalty and protection.
 Native to Spain, it is able to protect everything and anyone in its charge.
 This breed was used for shepherding cattle too.

 The artist exuberantly records a moment of daily life in court, while also having the audacity to portray himself on a court canvas.
 This suggests to us that the painter is claiming the nobility of his profession and his art.
 This is because, at this time in Spain, painting was still considered an activity subject to taxes like any other artisan.

 Las Meninas captures in a unique way, not only the scene but the spirit of an epoch and all the expressiveness of its creator.
 The effect of his work allows the imagination to suggest and complete his work, a technique that will be contemplated by the impressionists in Paris in the 19th century.